missfall111111/my-learning-record/treehole/blog.md

 iyou just need to pay attention to the one you cares.
 Be yourself ,if you are not embarrassed, then it is others to be embarrassed.Dive into your world, inspect your ideas,ignore the comment from outside.
+# 2023.4.14
+One problems is that I don't kown how to schedule my time ,I would waste my time viewing the phone ,watching videos,etc. As a result ,I am so anxious now.
+Another proble is that I seem to like a girl in the shcool,and I bonus myself a lot .
+What I look improtantly may just her beauty, and I don't acquainted her at all.
+What should I do ?
+God ?
+I don't like this situation?
+Wish everyone happy everyday.Hope so!